Niharkanta1/KanbanApp/readme.md

 Work Completed:
 1. Login/Logout
 2. Entities and Mappings for Different component.
+3. Basic UI side validations in place
-3. Crud Operations for some Components.
+4. Crud Operations for some Components.
-4. User based Dashboard and Workspaces
+5. User based Dashboard and Workspaces
-5. Create boards and Create Workspaces
+6. Create boards and Create Workspaces
-6. Update board and Update Workspace - WIP
+7. Update board and Update Workspace - WIP
-7. Sidebar UI and Functionalities - WIP
+8. Sidebar UI and Functionalities - WIP

 To-Do:
 1. Create Board and components